The Chicago Lincoln

-The Chicago Lincoln is a statue of a standing, beardless Abraham Lincoln in Lincoln Square Chicago.
+The Chicago Lincoln is a statue of a standing, beardless Abraham Lincoln in Lincoln Square, Chicago.
 The statue was designed by Lloyd Ostendorf for a city contest and modeled by sculptor Avard Fairbanks.
 The statue was erected on October 16, 1956.

 Description

-The statue displays Lincoln as he appeared when visiting Chicago for various speeches and events such as the River and Harbor Convention or when meeting Vice President Hannibal Hamlin to discuss the organization of his Cabinet.
+The statue displays Lincoln as he appeared when visiting Chicago for various speeches and events such as the River and Harbor Convention or when meeting Vice President-elect Hannibal Hamlin to discuss the organization of his Cabinet.
 The sculpture of Lincoln is intended to symbolize liberty, and shows Lincoln holding a set of books and his stovepipe hat in his left hand while his right hand is resting on a podium.
 On the pedestal's southern face, the inscription reads:

 The bronze sculpture is a larger-than-life representation of Lincoln; its height measures to 7 ft 6 in compared to Lincoln's reported height of 6 ft 4 in.

+The quotation is from a speech given by Lincoln at a Republican banquet in Chicago in the aftermath of the 1856 presidential election, in which the Republican candidate (John C. Frémont) was defeated by the pro-slavery Democrat James Buchanan.